COVID-19 pandemic in Singapore: Monetary policy

 The Monetary Authority of Singapore (MAS) brought forward its twice year meeting from some time in April to 30 March 2020.
-The MAS has since decided to ease the Singapore dollar's appreciation rate to zero per cent, as well as adjust the policy band downwards, the first such move since the Global Financial Crisis.
+The MAS has since decided to ease the Singapore dollar's appreciation rate to zero per cent, as well as adjust the policy band downwards, the first such move since the 2008 financial crisis.
 This makes it the first time the MAS had taken these two measures together.
 Unusually, on 6 April, the central bank also announced that it would bring forward its disclosure of foreign exchange intervention to 9 April.
 It was previously scheduled to be published in June.
-In September, Citi argued that a downward re-centring for the MAS SGD NEER in October 2020 could still take place.
+In September, Citi argued that a downward re-centring for the Singapore dollar nominal effective exchange rate (S$NEER) in October 2020 could still take place.

 Tourism industry

-As one of the highly affected by the pandemic, tourism in Singapore has fallen, with the Singapore Tourism Board experiencing its best increase in visitor arrivals from the previous year.
-Several countries have imposed travel restrictions on Singapore.
-Prime Minister Lee Hsien Loong encouraged Singaporeans to go on a local 'staycation' to mitigate the fall in demand for tourism, but this was not possible during the circuit breaker from 7 April 2020 to 1 June 2020.
-Retail industry was also affected by the pandemic, though it has been steadily recovering since the transition to phase 3.
-Connect @ Changi, located at Singapore Expo, was launched on 1 April 2021 to support the revival of Singapore's air hub status and hospitality sector.
+As one of the industries greatly affected by the pandemic, tourism in Singapore had fallen, with the Singapore Tourism Board only just welcoming its largest increase in visitor arrivals the year preceding the outbreak.
+As with virtually every other country, travel restrictions were imposed on Singapore by several countries.
+In response, Prime Minister Lee Hsien Loong encouraged Singaporeans to go on a local 'staycation' to mitigate the fall in demand for tourism.
+The retail sector was also affected due to a large reliance in spending from tourists, though it had been steadily recovering since the transition to Phase 3.
+The Connect@Singapore initiative, which allows short-term stays for the purposes for business travel, was announced in December 2020 by the Ministry of Trade and Industry (MTI) and launched on 1 April 2021 in an attempt to revitalise the nation's airline and hospitality sectors by re-opening borders safely.

 On 8 May 2021, the UK announced that it would allow people in England to resume international travel from 17 May, but would limit the number of destinations open for quarantine-free holidays to just a handful of countries as it cautiously eases lockdown restrictions.
-Singapore is among a few countries which made the green list for travel in a system that will be reviewed every three weeks.
+Singapore was amongst the select few countries which made the list for such travel, in a system that will be reviewed every three weeks.

 Air travel bubbles (ATB)

-Travel bubbles, also called travel bridges or corona corridors, do away with that waiting period for a select group of travellers from certain countries where the coronavirus has been contained.
-"In a 'travel bubble' a set of countries agree to open their borders to each other, but keep borders to all other countries closed.
+The first of several bilateral quarantine-free travel schemes launched by the government was the "air travel bubble", in which both countries agree to allow quarantine-free travel strictly between the two.